Updated: Aug 16, 2022

 If you are wondering what gear to bring for backpacking in Iceland, that depends on another factor.
 Namely, what type of transport you will choose for your trip.
 The best way of getting around Iceland is to rent a vehicle.
 As soon as you choose the type of vehicle you will go for, you will know exactly what gear you should bring with you.
 If you are planning to rent a campervan or a motorhome in Iceland and stay overnight on campsites, here the list gets a bit longer.

 Most of the rental companies equip their vehicles pretty well.
 You should already have all the necessary kitchenware and all the utensils you might need, to prepare your vehicle.
-I can not imagine, having to bring it all in your luggage.
-Unless you travel on a private jet.
 A thing that will not be provided certainly is a can opener and a coffee machine.
 Although the opener will definitely fit even in your jeans’ pocket, the coffee machine case is more complicated.
 All the coffee freaks should bring a small French press with them or get one here on spot.

 Bed linen sets are usually a part of the equipment but usually at an extra cost.
 Calculate the typical costs and assess whether it is more profitable for you to bring your sleeping bags with you instead of purchasing the linens.